Active Employees

 When making a change by adding a dependent, submit a LACERS Medical/Dental Plan Family Account Change Form to LACERS as well as a completed Certification of Dependent or Survivor Status for Health Coverage Form.
 You may obtain these forms here or here.

-- For your spouse/domestic partner, you must submit copy of your Marriage Certificate or Domestic Partner Affidavit.
+• For your spouse/domestic partner, you must submit a copy of your Marriage Certificate or Domestic Partnership Affidavit.

 If your dependent is a Medicare-enrollee, additional forms will be required to enroll in a LACERS medical plan.
 Please contact LACERS at (800) 779-8328 and request the additional forms.